Julien-Boulanger/webpage/index.markdown

 I am interested in dynamics and geometry of surfaces.
 I specifically study translation surfaces and their Veech groups.
 My other mathematical interests include representations of Fuschian groups, continued fractions and Anosov dynamics.

+I also organise the "Séminaire compréhensible", which is the PhD students seminar of the Institut Fourier.
+The seminar is usually held on Thursdays and the forthcoming speakers are announced on the <a href="https://www-fourier.ujf-grenoble.fr/"> Institut Fourier website</a>.

 <h2> Publications and preprints: </h2>
 1. Central points of the double heptagon translation surface are not connection points.
 Published at the <em>Bulletin de la SMF</em>, 2022, Vol.2.